apache/cordova-plugin-inappbrowser/README.md

     + `hideCloseButton` hides close button when set to `true`.
     + `hideBackButton` hides back button when set to `true`.
     + `hideForwardButton` hides forward when set to `true`.
-+ Menu
-    + `menuItems` creates a list of menu items for user to choose when menu button is clicked.
-It must follow the following format `[{event: 'e', label: 'l'}]`.
-When an menu item is pressed, you will get a custom event specified by the `event` property of the item.
-Within the received event object, you will also be given the following properties: `url`, which is the current URL in the web view, and `menuIndex`, which is an integer that references to the index of menu item in the given list.
-    + `menuTitle` sets menu title when menu button is clicked.
-    + `menuCancel` sets menu cancel button text.
 + Others
     + `backButtonCanClose` allows back button to close browser when there's no more to go back.
 Otherwise, back button will be disabled.